EnigmaCurry/d.rymcg.tech/README.md

  * Follow the README for instructons to start the containers.
 Generally, all you need to do is run: `docker-compose up --build -d`

-Alternatively, each project has a Makefile that helps to simplify this.
-You can use the Makefiles to edit the .env files and start the service for you:
+Alternatively, each project has a Makefile that helps to simplify configuration and startup.
+You can use the Makefiles to automatically edit the `.env` files and to start the service for you:

- * Run `make config` (in the project sub-directory.)
+ * Run `make config` (in any project sub-directory.)
- * Answer the questions, and the `.env` file will be created/modified for you.
+ * Answer the interactive questions, and the `.env` file will be created/updated for you.
+Examples are pre-filled with default values, you should accept or edit these values, or use the backspace to clear them out entirely, and fill in your own answers.
- * Run `make install` to start the services. (same thing as `docker-compose up --build -d`)
+ * Run `make install` to start the services. (this is the same thing as `docker-compose up --build -d`)
+ * Most services have a website URL, which you can open automatically, run:
+   `make open`.
- * See `make help` (or just `make`) for a list of all the other available targets.
+ * See `make help` (or just `make`) for a list of all the other available targets, including `make status`, `make stop` and `make destroy`.
- * TODO: Makefiles are a work in progress.
-The best thing is to just edit `.env` files by hand.